Know how much holiday to give your staff

 Carrying over annual leave that is left untaken due to sickness

-If you need further advice on sick leave and/or annual leave, you should contact the Labour Relations Agency (LRA) Helpline on Tel 028 9032 1442.
+If you need further advice on sick leave and/or annual leave, you should contact the Labour Relations Agency Workplace Information Service on Tel 03300 555 300.